system76/docs/content/laptop-battery-thresholds.md

 ### At boot

-To work around the limitation in open firmware causing the thresholds to be reset when the system is shut down and unplugged, you can set the thresholds at boot via systemd.
+To work around the limitation in older versions of open firmware causing the thresholds to be reset when the system is shut down and unplugged, you can set the thresholds at boot via systemd.
 To do so, create a file called `/etc/systemd/system/charge-thresholds.service` with the following contents: